 Celestron C8 XLT Review

-When I got back into astronomy a dozen years back, I dusted off the C8, used it for a while, then ‘upgraded’ to various refractors.
-Ten years ago, as part of that process, I wrote my first ever review – a comparison between the C8 and a TMB 100/8 refractor.
+When I got back into astronomy fifteen years back, I dusted off the C8, used it for a while, then ‘upgraded’ to various refractors.
+As part of that process, I wrote my first ever review – a comparison between the C8 and a TMB 100/8 refractor.
 I spent a lot of time carefully comparing both scopes, but the upshot was that the refractor was streets ahead of the C8 in almost every way.

-Since then many people have told me my original C8 must have been a dud, that a typical modern C8 is a much more competitive instrument.
-So for the tenth anniversary of that first review I decided to re-visit the C8 with an open mind.
-I obtained a factory-fresh C8 XLT OTA in order both to write this review and to re-run the comparison with a 4” apochromatic refractor.
+Since then many people have told me my original C8 must have been a dud, that a typical modern C8 is a much more competitive telescope.
+So, I obtained a factory-fresh C8 XLT OTA for the tenth anniversary of that first review in order to re-visit the C8 with an open mind.

 At A Glance